perryjm/notes-gospel/Location-Notes/Stake Conference.md

 The United Nations doesn’t hold as much power as you all hold in this room.

+## Springville West Stake 2023-02-25
+- The Spirit will whisper to you, that is what you should listen to and do as a result of what you hear here today.
+- I need to keep memorizing scripture masteries
+- Our testimony of Jesus Christ will be the only thing that brings us together.
+- My biggest reasons for interest in family history and studying my ancestors are because I think I’m the past they had a lot of things right.
+And I want to glean all wisdom I can from them.
+- I only pray sincerely when I’m scared or need something.

 ## Springville West Stake 2021-08-21 Saturday